SlumBank.com

 Why crypto will bank the poor

 The most impressive, and fundamentally significant aspect of the growth of the crypto ecosystem in recent years is not that it has grown up, but that it has grown out.
-Increasing access to crypto services in the developing world has seen significant dents in the number of unbanked quoted earlier.
+Increasing access to crypto services in the developing world has seen significant dents made in that headline figure of 2 billion unbanked.

 Acording to the numbers, large swaths of the ‘unbanked’ demographic are simply skipping ahead to crypto.